-If you think of drug addiction, you’ll typically bring substances like cocaine, heroin, and meth to mind.
+If you think of drug addiction and the most dangerous drugs, you’ll typically bring substances like cocaine, heroin, and meth to mind.

 While the dangers of street drugs are well-publicized, many people are not so aware of the potential dangers of prescription painkillers, and even OTC medications.